psth2876/student_analysis/README.md

 ![Chart Description automatically generated](media/image10.jpg)

-> *Figure 44: Bar graph of passed students school wise.*
+> *Figure: Bar graph of passed students school wise.*

 In this bar graph we are displaying total number of passed students based on schools.
 By observing the chart, we can say large number of